What is Dependency Injection?

 // ...

-And because of this, there will be no need to change anything in the rest of the code where the logger is used.
-For example, the constructor of the NewsletterDistributor class will still be satisfied with requiring Logger as a parameter.
-And it will be up to us which instance we pass.
+And thanks to this, there will be no need to modify anything in the rest of the code where the logger is utilized.
+For example,

 Houston, We Have a Problem

-An example can be a controller that should save an article to the database after submitting a form:
+An example could be a controller that should save an article to the database after submitting a form:

 class EditController extends Controller